(See also Overview of Dermatitis.)

 Certain drugs (especially penicillins, sulfonamides, isoniazid, phenytoin, and barbiturates) may cause this disorder.
 In some cases, it is a complication of other skin diseases, such as atopic dermatitis, psoriasis, and contact dermatitis.
 Certain lymphomas (cancers of the lymph nodes) and other cancers, such as leukemia, may also cause exfoliative dermatitis.
-In many cases, the cause is unknown.
+In up to 25% of people, the cause is unknown.

 Exfoliative dermatitis may start rapidly or slowly.
 At first the entire skin surface becomes red and shiny.
 Then the skin becomes scaly, thickened, and sometimes crusted.
 The top layer of skin, the epidermis, falls off over large parts of the body.
 Sometimes the hair and nails fall out.
 Some people have itching and swollen lymph nodes.